Contact Information

 10 - Vent Vert by Balmain

 Originally created in 1945 by Germaine Cellier, it was re-created in 1990 by Calice Becker.
-Meaning "Green Wind" it is as green as it gets.
-If you feel like a sensual roll in the sappy grass of an unmown lawn.
+It literally means "Green Wind" and is as green as it gets.
+For those who feel like taking a sensual roll in the sappy grass of an unmown lawn, with their hair all tangled up.

 1000-Jean-Patou.jpg